stuartellis/stuartellis-site-hugo/content/articles/nginx-setup.md

 # Security and SSL #

+## Version Identifiers ##

+For general security, turn off the *Server* header that identifies the Web server and version:

+    # Removes headers
+    more_clear_headers 'Server' 'X-Powered-By' 'X-Runtime';

+The *more_clear_headers* means that nginx will not send these headers at all.

+## Limit Uploads ##

-For general security, turn off version identifiers and set an appropriate size limit for uploaded files:
+Set an appropriate size limit for uploaded files:

-    # Disable display of server information
-    server_tokens off;

     # Limit the size of file uploads
     client_max_body_size 10M;

+## SSL #

 Use the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to produce the best SSL configuration for your system.
 For example, [this link](https://mozilla.github.io/server-side-tls/ssl-config-generator/?server=nginx-1.6.2&openssl=1.0.1f&hsts=yes&profile=modern) provides a configuration that provides high security, and [this configuration](https://mozilla.github.io/server-side-tls/ssl-config-generator/?server=nginx-1.6.2&openssl=1.0.1f&hsts=yes&profile=intermediate) is a practical configuration: